silverstripeltd/silverstripe-forager-bifrost/README.md

                 type: binary
 ```

-Where `getBase64String` is a method in our `FileExtension` - which has already been applied to your `File` class.
+Where `getBase64String` is a method in our `FileExtension` - which is applied to the `File` class by default.

 ## Additional documentation